lightning-contrib/requestid/README.md

 }
 ```

-On the other hand, you can also use the New() function, it also returns a middleware, but it allows for customization of the config struct through the use of variadic Options arguments.
+You can also use the `New()` function, it also returns a middleware, but it allows for customization of the config struct through the use of variadic Options arguments.

 ```go
 app.Use(requestid.New(